Table of contents

 Thus, we recommend that you always read the insurance details and make sure you are getting enough coverage to pay for emergency medical evacuation if the need arises.
 You may also consider getting an additional medical cover or contact Medical Air Service directly when you need high-quality yet affordable medical repatriation in the Schengen area.

 How we can help with medical evacuation in the Schengen area

-At Medical Air Service, we are a European medical repatriation and global air ambulance company which holds an extensive network that enables us to arrange medical repatriation to and from any part in the world.
+At Medical Air Service, we are global medical repatriation and air ambulance company that holds an extensive network that enables us to arrange medical repatriation to and from any part of the world.
 Regardless of whether or not your home country is a part of the Schengen area, we can help you get back home safely and quickly.

 When you arrive at your homeland airport after a repatriation flight, we will arrange ground transportation via a fully equipped ambulance to take you to your preferred hospital or home.
 We take care of all details to ensure a smooth bed-to-bed service.